tum-gis/citymodel-compare/README.md

 ## What it is

-A tool to map, match, and interpret changes in CityGML datasets.
+A tool to map and match CityGML datasets, as well as interpret their changes, all by using graphs.

 + **MAPPING**: CityGML datasets are represented as **graphs** and stored in the graph database Neo4j.
 The mapping process is very flexible and can support both versions **2.0** and **3.0** of CityGML (as it uses [citygml4j](https://github.com/citygml4j/citygml4j)).